“Our Fellows have already changed the world.”

 “My father’s way to learn was to explore,” Haim recalls, when describing how he came to love physics.

-When Haim speaks with his trademark humility, one would never know that is one of the world’s leading minds in physics today.
+When Haim speaks with his trademark humility, one would never know that he is one of the world’s leading minds in physics today.

 When not researching the physics of ultrafast nonlinear optical phenomena and light travelling at the speed of 0.00000000000001 km per second, Haim teaches others at Tel Aviv University how to instruct the next generation of emerging talent from marginalized communities.
 He helped develop a new curriculum for accelerated learning that shatters barriers and created a new kind of rapid system for missed years of education.